Contact Us

 Audits have always required large amounts of employee time and effort through meaningful process walk-throughs, evidence gathering, and clearing up additional questions, and there’s likely never getting around that.
 But there are still modern ways to accelerate and organize evidence gathering and data analytics, among other things.

 Many audit firms out there have built or obtained these kinds of tools, and all of them will look shiny and helpful on paper.
-But to make sure the one you choose will work for you, ask for a demonstration to get a real look at user experience.
+But to make sure the one you choose will work for you, ask for a demonstration to get a real look at the user experience.
 That way, you’ll have a better shot at contracting with the firm whose technology will make for the easiest time during your audit.

 4. Ongoing Support

-• Changes to your environment;
+• Changes to your environment

-• Adding additional business lines; or
+• Adding additional business lines

-• Additional regulatory or compliance requirements that could lead to additional scope or a completely separate assessment.
+• Additional regulatory or compliance requirements that could lead to additional scope or a completely separate assessment

 5. Fees

-• Time requirements;
+• Time requirements

-• Scope complexity;
+• Scope complexity

-• Scope size;
+• Scope size

-• Location travel requirements; and
+• Location travel requirements

-• Risk, just to name a few.
+• Risk, just to name a few

-Bonus Consideration: Early Impressions
+Additional Consideration: Early Impressions

 The previous five items will play major parts in your eventual decision, but you also shouldn’t discount the importance of picking a firm whose people will fit in with yours.